DR. WALTER PHARR CRAVEN HOUSE

 variety of construction techniques including a log outbuilding;

-setting is enhanced by the preservation of pastoral vistas; and
+4) the farm setting is enhanced by the preservation of pastoral vistas;

-Walter Pharr Craven House and its associated outbuildings provide valuable
+5) the Dr. Walter Pharr Craven House and its associated outbuildings

 b.
 Integrity of design, settings, workmanship, materials, feeling,